hazelcast/hazelcast-nodejs-client/README.md

 purposes.
 You can remove or leave it as it is if you use Hazelcast 3.9 or later.
 - `<network>`
     - `<port>`: Specifies the port number to be used by the member when it starts.
-Its default value is 5701 You can specify another port number, and if you set `auto-increment` to `true`, than Hazelcast will try subsequent ports until it finds an available port or `port-count` is reached.
+Its default value is 5701 You can specify another port number, and if you set `auto-increment` to `true`, then Hazelcast will try subsequent ports until it finds an available port or `port-count` is reached.
     - `<join>`: Specifies the strategies to be used by the member to find other cluster members.
 Choose which strategy you want to use by setting its `enabled` attribute to `true` and the others to `false`.
         - `<multicast>`: Members find each other by sending multicast requests to the specified address and port.
 It is very useful if IP addresses